CaptainMirage/Car-and-Obesity-Data-Analysis/README.md

 ## How To Use

-Download the repository and run `library installer.cmd` to install required packages.
+- Download the repository and run `library installer.cmd` to install required packages.
+- run `main.py` file (python 3.13+ recommended for faster compiling)

 if the code says it failed to get the files, check if the repo is still there, cant be bothered to put a check for that